seedstack/website/content/guides/tasks/make-configurable-application/index.md

 # Configuration files

 ## Unified configuration
-SEED provides an unified configuration that is consolidated from multiple classpath locations and is available throughout the whole application.
+Seed provides an unified configuration that is consolidated from multiple classpath locations and is available throughout the whole application.
 This configuration is sourced from two kind of files:

   * Props files (with the `.props` extension) placed under `META-INF/configuration`,